MicrosoftDocs/sql-docs/docs/relational-databases/tables/specify-default-values-for-columns.md

 ## <a name="SSMSProcedure"></a> Use SSMS to specify a default

-You can use the Object Explorer to specify a default value for a table column.
+You can use Object Explorer in SSMS to specify a default value for a table column.
+To do so, follow these steps:

-### Object Explorer
+1. Connect to your SQL Server instance in SSMS.
 1. In **Object Explorer**, right-click the table with columns for which you want to change the scale and select **Design**.

 2. Select the column for which you want to specify a default value.